oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/run-graph-algorithms-on-data-warehouse/run-graph-algorithms-on-data-warehouse.md

     ![Open the highlights tab](./images/notebooks-viz-highlights.png "Open the highlights tab ")

     By using **Highlights**, you can emphasize certain elements in your graph by giving them a different color, icon, size, etc. than others based on certain conditions.
 As you can see, here we added a few highlights to render different types of vertices differently based on a label condition.
-Try to create your own hightlight or edit an existing one to see how it affects the output, by clicking the **New Highlight** and **Edit Highlight** buttons respectively.
+Try to create your own highlight or edit an existing one to see how it affects the output, by clicking the **New Highlight** and **Edit Highlight** buttons respectively.

 3. Close the settings dialog again and do a right-click on one of the vertices.
 It will show all the associated properties of that vertex.
 The properties which are part the projection of the original PGQL query are shown in bold: